 I am a psychiatrist and a psychological anthropologist and a Health Sciences Clinical Instructor in behavioral medicine, in the Department of Family Medicine at the David Geffen School of Medicine at UCLA.
 I work primarily with the Center for Behavioral & Addiction Medicine and the Center for HIV Identification, Prevention, & Treatment Services (CHIPTS).

-PLEASE NOTE: From August 1 through September 30, I will be on a research sabbatical.
-Patients will be covered by another physician and I will not be reachable for clinical matters during that time.
-My new office number is 310-794-8296.
-Please use this in preference to any other number for me.
+PLEASE NOTE: My new office number is 310-794-8296 and my HIPAA-compliant e-fax is 424-652-2213.
+Please use these in preference to any other numbers for me.
 For scheduling, please contact the clinic where you see me.
-As of October 1, I will again be a Health Sciences Clinical Instructor in the Department of Family Medicine, supervising and teaching FM residents and seeing both general psychiatry and dual-diagnosis patients at the UCLA Family Health Center (formerly Les Kelley Clinic) and the UCLA CARE Center.
+I supervise and teach FM residents and see both general psychiatry and dual-diagnosis patients at the UCLA Family Health Center (formerly Les Kelley Clinic) and the UCLA CARE Center.

 My current research interests include social and psychological processes of sexual identity development, particularly as they relate to addiction and HIV prevention, mostly though not only among men who have sex with men (MSM).
 Geographically, I conduct research in Los Angeles, California, and Prague, Czech Republic, and in both Czech and Anglophone portions of the internet.

 Training & Education